LibreTexts/jupyterhub-templates/faqrenderer/faq.md

 ## How can I install custom packages?

-You are free to install any additional packages available through conda by [creating a conda environment](#how-do-i-create-a-conda-environment), or by running [conda install 'package'](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/installing-with-conda.html) commands within your custom environment.
+You are free to install any additional packages available through conda's [conda-forge channel](https://conda-forge.org/feedstocks/) by [creating a conda environment](#how-do-i-create-a-conda-environment), or by running [conda install <package>](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/installing-with-conda.html) commands within your custom conda environment.
 These packages will persist for you.
-You may also use `conda install` directly in the `(notebook)` environment provided by default, but these packages won't be permanent and will be wiped anytime your server restarts.
+You may also use `conda install` directly in the `(notebook)` conda environment provided by default, but these packages won't be permanent and will be wiped anytime your server restarts.

-For packages not available through conda or for languages which have their own package manager such as SageMath and Julia, we suggest that you [email us](mailto:jupyterteam@ucdavis.edu) to provide them for you by default in the environment.
+For packages not available through conda or for languages which have their own package manager such as SageMath and Julia, we suggest that you [email us](mailto:jupyterteam@ucdavis.edu) to provide them for you by default in the Jupyterhub environment.
 Packages must be installed to the `/home/jovyan/` directory to persist and Jula and SageMath do not install there by default.
 For Instructors wanting to use custom packages for their class, [you'll probably want to email us as well](#how-do-i-set-up-custom-environments-for-my-class).

+(need to specify that we only support apt 18.04 etc)

 ## How do I create a Conda environment?

 The best way to permanently install new packages onto your account is through conda environments.
+[Conda environments](https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html) are file directories which contain isolated collections of packages that you can install with the conda package manager (available by default in all our Jupyterhub environments).
 Using conda environments, you may also build Jupyter notebooks and consoles which contain only the programming language and packages that you need.
 Follow the steps below to create one.

 1. In the top left corner, open a terminal by going to File->New->Terminal or open a New Launcher (Ctrl+Shift+L) and select terminal from the 'other' section.

   ![Finding the Terminal](terminal.png)

-2. Within the terminal, use the command `conda create -n 'your_env_name' 'kernel' 'packages'` to create your environment.
+2. Within the terminal, use the command `conda create -n <your_env_name> <kernel> <packages>` to create your environment.
 Below is an example that creates an environment called `scipkg`, which contains the `ipykernel` kernel along with the python packages `numpy`, `pandas` and `matplotlib`.
 In general, you may include any packages which are available through conda.

   ![Conda Create command](conda-create.png)

   *Do not worry if you recieve a warning about newer versions of conda when running the `conda create` command.
 Just proceed through the installation when prompted by pressing `y` or by initially running `conda create` with a `-y` flag at the end.*

-3. After the environment has been built, activate it using `conda activate your_env_name`.
+3. After the conda environment has been built, activate it using `conda activate <your_env_name>`.
 You should now see `(your_env_name)` at the beginning of the terminal prompt.
-This indicates that the environment is active.
-Note that the environment will only be active within that specific terminal session.
+This indicates that the conda environment is active.
+Note that the conda environment will only be active within that specific terminal session.
 To deactivate, run `conda deactivate`.

   ![Conda Activate command](conda-activate.png)

-4. If you specified a Jupyter kernel then you may run your environment as a Jupyter notebook or console.
-Open the launcher (Ctrl+Shift+L) and select your environment from there.
+4. If you specified a Jupyter kernel then you may run your conda environment as a Jupyter notebook or console.
+Open the launcher (Ctrl+Shift+L) and select your conda environment from there.
 Using the `scipkg` example, the environment will appear as `Python [conda env:.conda-scipkg]`.
 You may have to wait a little bit for the icon to appear; refresh the webpage if needed.

   ![Launch the conda environment](env-launcher.png)

-  Once the notebook opens, you can verify that you are using the proper environment by looking in the top right corner;
+  Once the notebook opens, you can verify that you are using the proper conda environment by looking in the top right corner;

   ![Notebook environment](notebook.png)

 5. Now your conda environment is created!
-You may access it in the terminal by `conda activate 'your_env_name'` or as a notebook from the launcher.
+You may access it in the terminal by `conda activate <your_env_name>` or as a notebook from the launcher.

-Note that if you want to use your environment with a Jupyter notebook, you must install a [Jupyter kernel](#what-is-a-jupyter-kernel) along with your packages.
+Note that if you want to use your conda environment as a Jupyter notebook, you must install a [Jupyter kernel](#what-is-a-jupyter-kernel) along with your packages.
 Here's a list of common languages and their kernels which are supported through conda:

 | Language | Jupyter kernel |
 | - | - |